 The folders from where the inSync Client backs up data are called backup folders.
-Your inSync administrator can define the backup folders for you.
+Your administrator can define the backup folders for you.
 You cannot exclude these folders from the inSync Client backups or change the configuration settings of the backup folders.
-Your inSync administrator can allow you to configure folders for backup.
+Your administrator can allow you to configure folders for backup.
 You can also change the configuration settings of the backup folders.

 Important considerations for inSync Client 6.7.0 installed on macOS Mojave (version 10.14) or later: